|

 the river.

-Tengku Kudin dispatched powerful reinforcements to the fort under
+Tengku Kudin dispatched powerful reinforcements to the fort under the

-at Kuala Selangor, Saiyid Mashur received news that his brother had been
+Kuala Selangor, Saiyid Mashur received news that his brother had been

-killed in circumstances that led him to believe that members of the Sultan’s
+killed in circumstances that led him to believe that members of the

-to Raja Mahdi’s forces.
+once went over to Raja Mahdi’s forces.

 areas.
-The most notable of these leaders was Yap Ah Loy, who had founded
+The most notable of these leaders was Yap Ah Loy, who had

 the town of Kuala Lumpur.
-He took the side of the Tengku Kudin, and tried
+He took the side of the Tengku Kudin, and

 to maintain some kind of order with a private army of fighting men.